 Evidence may be obtained from several different sources.
 The victim’s recollections are a good place to start.
 Other witnesses to the accident, including passengers in the victim’s car, could also step up.
 Sometimes there is surveillance video or photographs taken of the accident scene, which can assist the work of a forensic accident reconstruction expert.
 Maybe the responsible party was driving for a company, which opens the door to that business possibly being held responsible for an act or omission.

-Could I Be Partly Liable For My Accident?
+Could I Be Partly Liable For My Accident by Chicago Law?

 For example, suppose that the negligent driver accuses you of also being negligent by speeding.
 After the trial, you are determined to be 15% liable for the accident, and damages are set at $100,000.
 Your award will be reduced by 15% to $85,000.
 On the other hand, if your speeding puts you at over 50% liability, you won’t be awarded any damages.